 Capital gains come in two types: short-term and long-term.
 The distinction is important at tax time.
 Long-term gains are those held for longer than one year, and they come with special, lowered tax rates.
 Short-term gains are those held for one year or less, and they are taxed at ordinary income tax rates.
-With the top tax bracket for 2018 coming in at 37 percent, the total short-term capital gains rate can approach 50 percent when state capital gains tax is factored in.
+With the top tax bracket for 2021 coming in at 37%, the total short-term capital gains rate can approach 50% when state capital gains tax is factored in.

 Offsetting Capital Gains